vishipayyallore/speaker-series-2024/0827_MSFT_Reactor_AI102_S12/README.md

 > Prompt engineering in the context of Azure OpenAI is about using these techniques to maximize the efficiency and effectiveness of AI-driven text generation, making it a powerful tool for developers and content creators alike.

-## X. Trying our own Completion Examples in Azure AI Studio
+## 6. Trying our own Completion Examples in Azure AI Studio

 > 1. Discussion and Demo